yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 **Important Note:** All the required files should be inside the Xcode project that you have forked and cloned.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.

-Even though your tutors will be reading every single line of your code, we will using our own unit tests to test your implementations.
+Even though your tutors will be reading every single line of your code, we will be using our own unit tests to test your implementations.
 Hence is it important that you do not change the method signatures of the given code.
 Points are likely to be taken off if our unit test fails due to unauthorised changes you may have made in the given skeleton code.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the heading **‘Problem Set 1: Hello iPad!’**.